 - Electronics Associate

 You’ll help customers pick out phones, accessories, gaming gear, or small home devices.
-The job includes restocking displays, answering product questions, and keeping up with sales.
-It’s ideal for someone who enjoys tech and has the patience to explain how things work. - Apparel Associate
+The job includes restocking displays, answering product questions, and keeping up with sales. - Apparel Associate

-Working in the clothing section means organizing displays, helping customers with sizing, restocking shelves, and handling fitting rooms.
-It’s great for someone who enjoys fashion and doesn’t mind folding and keeping things neat. - Floral Clerk
+Working in the clothing section means organizing displays, helping customers with sizing, restocking shelves, and handling fitting rooms. - Floral Clerk

 This role involves arranging bouquets, watering plants, managing floral displays, and preparing custom orders.
-If you enjoy creativity and working with your hands, this is one of the most unique roles in the store.
 You’ll also learn how to handle deliveries and keep flowers looking fresh.

 Food Service and In-Store Dining Roles